edge-servers/immunity-config/README.rst

     git checkout <openwrt-branch>

     # configure feeds
-    echo "src-git openwisp https://github.com/openwisp/openwisp-config.git" > feeds.conf
+    echo "src-git immunity https://github.com/edge-servers/immunity-config.git" > feeds.conf
     cat feeds.conf.default >> feeds.conf
     ./scripts/feeds update -a
     ./scripts/feeds install -a
     make menuconfig
-    # go to Administration > openwisp and select the variant you need interactively
+    # go to Administration > immunity and select the variant you need interactively
     make -j1 V=s

 Compiling a custom OpenWRT image
 --------------------------------

-If you are managing many devices and customizing your ``openwisp-config`` configuration by hand on each new device, you should switch to using a custom OpenWRT firmware image that includes ``openwisp-config`` and its precompiled configuration file, this strategy has a few important benefits:
+If you are managing many devices and customizing your ``immunity-config`` configuration by hand on each new device, you should switch to using a custom OpenWRT firmware image that includes ``immunity-config`` and its precompiled configuration file, this strategy has a few important benefits:

-* you can save yourself the effort of installing and configuring ``openwisp-config`` on each device
+* you can save yourself the effort of installing and configuring ``immunity-config`` on each device
 * you can enable `Automatic registration`_ by setting ``shared_secret``,
   hence saving extra time and effort to register each device on the controller app
 * if you happen to reset the firmware to initial settings, these precompiled settings will be restored as well

-The following procedure illustrates how to compile a custom `OpenWRT <https://openwrt.org/>`_ image with a precompiled minimal ``/etc/config/openwisp`` configuration file:
+The following procedure illustrates how to compile a custom `OpenWRT <https://openwrt.org/>`_ image with a precompiled minimal ``/etc/config/immunity`` configuration file:

 .. code-block:: shell